What is the Master of Business Administration (MBA)?

 Every field needs professionals that are not only highly skilled but also grounded in biblical and ethical principles.
 Liberty University’s online MBA degree can equip you to be both while keeping your education flexible enough to fit into your life.
 Most of our graduate business students are working professionals with families and other obligations, so we do not require a GMAT or GRE test score for admissions, and there are no on-campus requirements for the online MBA degree.
 We value the sacrifice you are making to pursue a Master of Business Administration with us, so we strive to provide practical and expedient ways for you to complete your education in the specific field of your choice with 100% online content and numerous specializations.

-How Do I Complete my Admission Requirements for the Online Master of Business Administration Degree?
+Admission Requirements for the Online Master of Business Administration Degree

 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).